Voidwaker/Voidwaker/README.md

 ### 👨‍💻 About Me
 I'm a proud graduate from Noroff, where I dedicated countless hours to mastering code, keeping up with sports, and enjoying video games!.
 My passions include **ice hockey**, **Formula 1**, and continually advancing my skills as a **front-end developer**.

-Front-end development wasn’t my original path—I started out as a truck mechanic with a trade certificate and spent nearly 5 years as a **heavyduty mechanic**.
+Front-end development wasn’t my original path—I started out as a truck mechanic with a trade certificate and spent around 5.5 years as a **heavyduty mechanic**.
 After a life-changing car accident made me rethink my career, I discovered my passion for front-end development.
 Now, I'm eager to see where this journey takes me next!

 * Currently working as a teacher at Jessheim vgs.
 (Teknologi og Industrifag)